Strobesstrobes

 How do you intercept traffic that ignores the proxy?

-Force redirection at a layer below the app.
+Force redirection below the app.
 On rooted Android, use iptables NAT to redirect ports 80 and 443 to a transparent mitmproxy.
-On iOS or non-rooted devices, use DNSChef to spoof DNS plus a tun/VPN interface that routes all packets through your machine.
+On iOS or non-rooted devices, use DNSChef to spoof DNS plus a tun/VPN interface that routes every packet through your machine.
 The app cannot opt out of kernel-level or VPN-level redirection.

 Do I still need to bypass SSL pinning after redirecting?

-Yes, if the app pins certificates.
-Redirection only gets the packets to your proxy; pinning means the app still refuses to trust your interception CA. Use objection's sslpinning disable command, or a Frida hook on the TrustManager, OkHttp CertificatePinner, or NSURLSession to force certificate validation to succeed.
+Yes, if the app pins.
+Redirection only delivers packets to your proxy; pinning means the app still refuses to trust your interception CA and the handshake fails.
+Use objection's android sslpinning disable, or a Frida hook on TrustManagerImpl, OkHttp CertificatePinner, or NSURLSession, to force validation to succeed.

 What is the difference between iptables redirect and a VPN capture?

-iptables NAT redirection works in the kernel on a rooted Android device and is ideal for TCP-based HTTPS.
-A VPN/tun capture works at the OS VPN layer, so it functions on iOS and non-rooted Android and handles non-HTTP protocols.
-Use iptables when you have root and standard HTTPS; use VPN/tun for broader coverage.
+iptables NAT works in the kernel on a rooted Android device and is ideal for TCP-based HTTPS.
+A tun/VPN capture works at the OS VPN layer, so it functions on iOS and non-rooted Android and handles non-HTTP protocols.
+Use iptables when you have root and standard HTTPS; use a VPN/tun for broader coverage.

 How do you intercept an app that uses QUIC or raw sockets?